teachen-ch/voty/README.md

 ## About Voty

 Voty is developed as an open source project by «Teachen!» (https://teachen.ch/).
 Teachen is a not-for-profit association founded during the COVID-19 lockdown by a group of motivated parents, teachers and techies.
 The Voty project is suppored by the Swiss PrototypeFund.

+## How to contribute

+We are currently in an early stage of the project.
+If you know teachers (e.g. history), who have experience in teaching democracy at school, then please [get in touch](https://votyapp.ch/kontakt).
+If you want to help out with content, we are very much open to your contributions.
+If you want to dive into the code, have a look at [our stack](/docs.md).